 When it comes to your pet, the sight of blood anywhere can be an immediate cause for concern.
-When it appears in your dog’s poop, it can be due to several things, some more serious than others.
+When blood in dog stool appears, it can be due to several things, some more serious than others.
 Dogs can only communicate through their behavior and symptoms they exhibit.
 When these symptoms signal something isn’t quite right, it’s important to take each one seriously.
 Even if the nature of what’s wrong is benign at the time, it can develop into something more down the road.

 To find out why there is blood in your dog’s poop to begin with is to understand some of the common causes.
 Also, keep in mind that if your dog has been injured near his rectal area, bleeding could stem from that injury as well.
 However, most likely it’s caused by what’s going on internally.
-Regardless of the source, it’s never a fun thing to face for you or your pet.
+Regardless of the source, it’s never fun to face bloody diarrhea or bright red runny stool, for you or your pet.
 Fortunately, in many cases, there are treatment options so your dog can live pain-free.

 Causes of Blood a Dog’s Poop

-Blood found in the stool is an indicator that something is wrong but it doesn’t determine what the exact problem is.
-There are a number of reasons why blood may show up in your pup’s poop.
-This can be a result of:
+Blood found in dog stool is an indicator that something is wrong but it doesn’t determine what the exact problem is.
+There are a number of reasons why blood in a bowel movement may show up in your pup’s poop.
+Blood after bowel movements can be a result of:

 - Food poisoning

 - Viral or bacterial infection